 The way I utilize sessions is more interactive.
 I will ask questions, act as a sounding board, guide you, and even challenge you.
 I work to help you gain more awareness and insight and perhaps a different perspective.
-I also bring in activities and exercises and will sometimes ask you to do homework between sessions.
+I also bring in activities and exercises and will ask you to do homework between sessions.
 I use movement in my practice, so it can be a full body experience.
 I think that there is only so much we can do through talk therapy; by getting the whole body involved in the process, you can move through something that may be stuck.
 Back To Top

 How long will I have to go to therapy?

 The amount of time you will be in therapy is dependent on multiple factors.
 Some people just want to work on a certain issue and are finished when that’s resolved; others continue to work on other issues that come up.
 Therapy is not a quick fix; think of how long you have been in a certain dynamic.
 It takes time to get into patterns and time to change those.
 Real change takes work/play and time, which is why homework is important—it allows you to practice in your every day life, come back and talk about the challenges and continue to practice.
 Back To Top

 How often will I need to come in?

 Committing to several sessions can be helpful; it builds trust with your therapist and allows you to settle into the relationship.
 At the beginning of our work, I would like to see you once a week.
 I think there is more accountability with coming in once a week as well as continued movement forward.
 Some people like to come in less often as issue(s) get better—or once it’s doesn’t feel like such a crisis—we can taper off.
-Although once out of a crisis if often a great time to continue once a week because there is not the same level of stress and we can really dive in.
-The schedule is also up to you; I will make a recommendation and we can discuss what makes the most sense.
+Although once out of a crisis is often a great time to continue once a week because there is not the same level of stress and we can really dive in.
+The schedule is a conversation; we can discuss what makes the most sense.
 Back To Top

 How do I know if I need therapy?